v1b3m/benja.logs/_posts/2023-08-22-oauth-google.md

    If this is the problem, then we need to have our requests originating from an https(secure) server.
 This is a complex process and I don't want to go there.

-   Can't we just determine the login type that a user is using within the app without having to actually use it.
+   Can't we just determine the login type that a user is using within the app without having to log in with all the various options available.
+This should be attainable.

 2. **Do our requests resolve to a secure context**